YVol322/FYS-STK4155/Project1/README.md

 - Terrain_CrossVal.py - Cross validation on Terrain data.

 Function.py can not be runned.
 It is just a program, that contains functions declarations.

+PNG and PDF figures are the same, just in deifferent formats.
+This is done due to reason, that LaTex has better quality when working with pdf figures then png ones.